HB-2157

 Plain Language

-Deployers may not use a high-risk AI system for consequential decisions unless they have designed and implemented a risk management policy and program specifying the principles, processes, and personnel for identifying, mitigating, and documenting algorithmic discrimination risks.
-Aligning the program with the NIST AI RMF, ISO/IEC 42001, or a substantially equivalent framework creates a rebuttable presumption of compliance.
-This is a prerequisite to deployment — the program must exist before the system is used for consequential decisions.
+Deployers may not use a high-risk AI system for consequential decisions without first designing and implementing a formal risk management policy and program specifying the principles, processes, and personnel for identifying, mitigating, and documenting algorithmic discrimination risks.
+Alignment with the NIST AI RMF, ISO/IEC 42001, or a substantially equivalent framework creates a rebuttable presumption of compliance.
+This is a pre-deployment gating requirement — the system cannot be used until the risk management program is in place.

 Statutory Text